-As explained in another study completed a year later and sponsored by the Urban League of Greater Little Rock, "there are, rather curiously, no widespread 'black belts'."
+As explained in another study completed a year later and sponsored by the Urban League of Greater Little Rock, "there are, rather curiously, no widespread 'black belts."
 The writer noted further, "even in the so-called Negro sections, white persons conduct restaurants, grocery and clothing stores, and, in some instances, live in adjoining dwellings.
 And, conversely, even in largely "white" neighborhoods like the West End, African Americans were a component of the residential fabric.
-Indeed, city directories and informants concur, that there were "pockets" of African-American families that lived in these neighborhoods, particularly along Jones Street, Dennison and Park.
-An interesting pattern of integration, as early as the turn-of-the-century, is apparent from the city directory listings.
+City directories and informants concur, that there were "pockets" of African-American families that lived in these neighborhoods, particularly along Jones Street, Dennison and Park.
+An interesting pattern of integration, as early as the turn of the century, is apparent from the city directory listings.
 Many of the African-American residents, in fact, were employed by white families who lived within walking distance in the same neighborhood.

-Over time and in the absence of zoning, intrusions have impacted the neighborhood.
-Similarly, "white flight" into neighborhoods farther west beginning after WW II and quickening in the 1960's have added to the changes in the district's stability, character and reputation.
+Over time and in the absence of zoning, intrusions have had an impact on the neighborhood.
+Similarly, "white flight" into neighborhoods farther west beginning after World War II and quickening in the 1960s have added to the changes in the district's stability, character and reputation.
 The greatest threat to the neighborhood's architectural integrity is deterioration due to transient residents, inadequate maintenance, demolition necessitated by deterioration, the modification of homes to accommodate larger numbers of families and the prevalent application of artificial siding.
 The activism of neighborhood groups like the Central High Neighborhood Association and the endorsement of the City of Little Rock has initiated hard-fought improvements in these historic neighborhoods.
-This district whose centerpiece, Central High School, is such an integral part of our nation's collective
+This district whose centerpiece, Central High School, is such an integral part of our nation's collective consciousness about integration and race relations, offers a clear picture on a more parochial scale of a working- and middle-class neighborhood in the first half of this century where African-American and whites were neighbors.